bredamatt/bredamatt/README.md

-Albert Einstein: "We cannot solve our problems with the same thinking we used when we created them."
+> "We cannot solve our problems with the same thinking we used when we created them." - Albert Einstein